Quick Facts

 You'll also need:

-• A current driver's licence and clean driving record
+- A current driver's licence held within the last five years (TMR requirement) and a clean driving record

-Once you're ticketed, you're eligible to work.
+Once you're accredited and have your card, you're eligible to work.
 The rest comes from on-site experience.

 Where the Jobs Are on the Sunshine Coast